 Liposuction is a procedure suited to body sculpting, rather than weight loss.
 There are limits to the amount of fat that can be safely removed from the body, so if you are very overweight you may not be a suitable candidate.
 The goal is to use liposuction to remove localized bulges that are non-responsive to diet and exercise

-During your surgery, Dr Hunt will make small incisions in the area from which the fat is to be removed.
+During your liposuction surgery in Sydney, Dr Hunt will make small incisions in the area from which the fat is to be removed.

 Then, based on your individual needs and the area/s being treated, Dr Hunt will use one of two liposuction techniques:

 Dr Hunt will explain your options to you in detail during your one-on-one consultation.
 Click here if you’re ready to book your liposuction in Sydney.

 You will go home on either the same day as your surgery or the following day, depending on the extent of your liposuction.